 Best EMEA Roller Coaster 2020 (Parkworld Excellence Award)

-For a great example of a leisure site succeeding in a mid-size market, you may want to visit Tripsdrill, which has celebrated its 90th jubilee and is still privately owned.
+Tripsdrill has celebrated its 90th jubilee and is still privately owned.
 The theme park is situated near Stuttgart, in a region of Germany known for the highest standards of manufacturing and quality of life (Mercedes, Porsche).
 The park is highly regarded in the theme park industry due to its systematic search for innovations, which eventually became standards in the industry.
-Emmanuel Mongon has worked side by side with the owners for more than 25 years.
+Emmanuel Mongon has worked side by side with the founder, his three sons and the current third generation of owners for more than 25 years.

 "Your efforts and vision were instrumental in repositioning Sentosa into a world-class lifestyle and leisure destination.
 Both our annual island attendance and group profit hit record highs for the year 2006 at 5.7 million and US$900 million respectively.
 Sentosa’s success today would not have been possible without your contribution and encouragement."